News

 • Beyond the job description

-Finally, I think the last subject that's close to my heart is transversality.
-Whenever I'm involved in a project, I follow the "principle of the cross", i.e. vertically I look at the operational constraints to better understand them with the managers, and horizontally I like to position myself in the costume of all the support functions to see how the technical constraints can be overcome.
-This modus operandi has often given me credibility with teams, and enables me to understand every blockage in every situation.
+Next, the subject that's closest to my heart is cross-functionality.
+Whenever I'm involved in a project, I follow the "principle of the cross", i.e. vertically, I look at the operational constraints to better understand them with management, and horizontally, I like to position myself in the suit of all the support functions to see how technical constraints can be overcome.
+This modus operandi has often given me credibility with the teams, and enables me to understand every blockage in every situation.

 • Fulfill your personal convictions by constantly adapting your efforts

 Most of the managers I work with have impressed me with their deep-rooted commitment.
-This doesn't mean sacrificing one's personal life, but providing the right impetus at the right time.
+This doesn't mean sacrificing one's personal life, but providing the right impetus at the right time, with a human touch.
 I try to draw inspiration from them.